dsi-clinic/chicago-str-housing/README.md

 * `make devcontainer`: Build and prepare devcontainer for VS Code/Cursor
 * `make run-interactive`: Create a container and load an interactive bash session
 * `make test`: Run all tests with pytest
-* `make test-pipeline`: Run the pipeline example script
+* `make test-pipeline`: Run the spatial data analysis pipeline demonstration
 * `make clean`: Clean up Docker images and containers

 **Note**: For notebook development, use the devcontainer workflow instead of command-line tools for the best experience.

 The file `Makefile` contains details about the specific commands that are run when calling each `make` target.

 ## Style